-Some of our energy consumption relates to natural gas, which is weighted more highly in the CO2
+Some of our energy consumption relates to natural gas, which is weighted more highly in the CO_2 emission calculations.
+The above CO_2 calculations are made using a tool on www.klimakompasset.dk.

 Environmental inspection

 The Danish local authorities inspect the local companies to ensure that they comply with environmental regulations governing the minimisation of pollution.
 Due to the nature of BITZER Electronics' business, inspections are only carried out about every three years.